justinborromeo/incubator-druid/docs/content/querying/scan-query.md

 } ]
 ```

-The format of the result when resultFormat equals to `compactedList`:
+The format of the result when resultFormat equals `compactedList`:

 ```json
  [{